Summit-Sailors/dioxus-browser-extension-builder/README.md

 - `rlib`(Rust Library) allows your crate to be used as a regular Rust library within your project.
 This is useful if you have other Rust code that depends on the crate.

 By including `cdylib` and `rlib`, you ensure your crate is built in a way that satisfies both the WebAssembly requirements of your browser extension and rust library needs of your project.

+## Contributing

+Contributions are welcome!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Learn More